luapower/luapower-all/bundle.md

-Bundle is a small framework for bundling together LuaJIT, Lua modules, Lua/C modules, DynASM/Lua modules, C libraries, and other static assets into a single fat executable.
-In its default configuration, it assumes luapower's [toolchain][building] and [directory layout][get-involved] (read: you have to place your own code in the luapower directory) and it works on Windows, Linux and OSX, x86 and x64.
+Bundle is a small framework for bundling together LuaJIT, Lua modules, Lua/C modules, DynASM/Lua modules, C libraries, and other static assets (and even directory listings) into a single fat executable.
+In its default configuration, it assumes luapower's [toolchain][building] and [directory layout][get-involved] (meaning that you have to place your own code in the luapower directory) and it works on Windows, Linux and OSX, x86 and x64.

 ## Usage